project-akri/akri/docs/roadmap.md

 - Zeroconf
 - Looking for community feedback for more!

-## Akri enhancements
-Provide new features and enhancements that build on existing Akri functionality.
-### New broker deployment strategies
+## New broker deployment strategies
 Currently, for every leaf device that is discovered by a node's Akri Agent, a single broker is deployed to that node -- how many nodes get the broker is limited by capacity.
 This is a fairly specific implementation that does not support all users' scenarios.
 The [New Broker Deployment Strategies proposal](./proposals/broker-deployment-strategies.md) discusses